benchopt/benchopt/doc/benchmark_workflow/write_benchmark.rst

 1. Objective
 ------------

-The **objective function** is defined through a Python class.
+The **objective function** is defined through a Python class, ``Objective``, defined in ``objective.py``.
 This class allows to monitor the quantities of interest along the iterations of the solvers.
 Typically it allows to evaluate the objective function to be minimized by the solvers.
-An objective class should define 3 methods:
+An objective class should define 4 methods:

-- ``get_one_solution()``: it returns one solution that can be returned by a solver.
+- ``get_one_solution()``: returns one solution that can be returned by a solver.
   This defines the shape of the solution and will be used to test that the benchmark works properly.
-- ``set_data(**data)``: it allows to specify the data.
+- ``set_data(**data)``: allows to specify the data.
 See the data as a dictionary of Python variables without any constraint.
 - ``compute(x)``: it allows to evaluate the objective for a given value of the iterate, here called ``x``.
 This method should take only one parameter,